davidlarrimore/cfpb/README.md

 	sudo git clone https://github.com/davidlarrimore/cfpb.git

-*PHP.ini needs to be modified to support the amount of data that will be flowing through it.
+* PHP.ini needs to be modified to support the amount of data that will be flowing through it.
 512 should be enough for most operations.

 	sudo vi /etc/php5/apache2/php.ini

-	memory_limit=512M
+	set memory_limit=512M

+* My.cnf needs to be modified to support the queries.

+	sudo vi /etc/mysql/my.cnf

+	change key_buffer              = 128M
+	add innodb_buffer_pool_size = 402653184

+* Once you are done both of these tasks, you should restart both services

+	sudo /etc/init.d/mysql restart
+	sudo service apache2 restart

+* I have also found a lot of value in increasing the buffer pool size for mysql

+	SET GLOBAL innodb_buffer_pool_size=402653184;

 ### Connect to MYSQL server